 Active at Home #StayInWorkOut

-Physical activity remains a vital part of every child’s day and the sector has worked hard to make activity at home more widely available and as accessible as possible for children during this unpredictable period.
+Physical activity must be a vital part of every child’s day and the sector has been working hard since March to make activity at home more widely available and as accessible as possible for all children and young people.

 London Sport – Active At Home table